Prabhuelectro/Fake_Review/README.md

 # Fake_reviews_detection - NLP (Natural Language Processing)

 ## Introduction
-In the context of the Jedha Bootcamp Full Stack curriculum, this was our final project after an intensive 12 week Data Science Bootcamp.
 We found this subject interesting as current research has found that around 20% of the reviews on internet are estimated to be fake while online reviews influencing the purchase decisions for 93% of people.

 ## Objective and Motivations